libxsmm/libxsmm/documentation/index.md

 make CXX=CC CC=cc FC=ftn
 ```

 If the build process is not successful, it may help to avoid more advanced GCC flags.
 This is useful with a tool chain, which pretends to be GCC-compatible (or is treated as such) but fails to consume the afore mentioned flags.
-In such a case one may raise the compatibility:
+In such a case, one may raise the compatibility:

 ```bash
 make COMPATIBLE=1